Subjects:

 In October 2020 I installed the server with CentOS as operating system (now replaced, more about that later) and Cpanel as control panel.

 After several hours of preparation, the site was moved from the server in the data center to the home server at the touch of a button.
 This process went very smoothly.
-At the time of writing (more than two years after installation), no problems have occurred.
+Up to the time of writing (three years after installation) no problems have occurred.

 The server you are currently on is shown in the two images below.